 Crayola has a long history in Easton that dates back to the early 20th century when Binney & Smith Company made slate pencils, chalk and the first crayons at an Easton water-powered grist mill.
-The old Crayola Factory shut down a few years back and was completely revamped in 2013 with an experience your budding artists will love.
-Crayola Experience has 26 hands-on, interactive activities and attractions.
-The kids can make spin art with melted wax, mold a melted crayon into a ring or racecar, draw on giant glowing art boards, climb on a 2-story Crayola-themed playground complete with a chalkboard floor and turn a paper drawing into a live animated creation.
-Your kid can even make a wax mold of their hand, plus name and wrap their own Crayola crayon.
+While the old Crayola Factory shut down a few years back, it was completely revamped in 2013 with an experience your budding artists will love.
+Crayola Experience has 26 hands-on activities and attractions from creating spin art from melted wax and drawing on giant glowing art boards to molding a melted crayon into different shapes like a ring or racecar and turning a drawing into an animated creation.
+Your kids can even make a wax mold of their hand, plus name and wrap their own Crayola crayon.

-When they’re are all colored out, stop by the gift shop (there’s a huge wall full of crayons that you can pick and choose from to make your own custom box!) or grab a bite at Cafe Crayola or the Snack Shack.
-Before or after you go, consider stopping at the Easton Farmer’s Market, the longest continuously-running open-air market in the country, or Easton Public Market, an indoor venue packed with a variety of vendors.
-The farmer’s market is across the street from Crayola, and the public market is around the corner.
+When they’re all colored out, stop by the gift shop (there’s a huge wall full of crayons that you can pick and choose from to make your own custom box!) or grab a bite at Café Crayola or the Snack Shack.
+Don’t miss out on the nearby Easton Farmer’s Market, the longest continuously-running open-air market in the country, or Easton Public Market, which offers outdoor dining.

 There are new procedures in place at Crayola Experience to help keep guests healthy and prevent the spread of COVID-19.
 From temperature screenings to timed tickets, Crayola Experience is making sure you can enjoy the day while staying safe.
 Here’s what you can expect during your visit.